nazberrypie/Trezer/README.md

 The list of presets that will be used are given with defaults names.
 The names in questions are from the GM MIDI soundfont.

-The option `--pmd_soundfont` will change the names given in the .json file to match the PMD soundfont name convention.
+The option `--pmd-soundfont` will change the names given in the `.json` file to match the PMD soundfont name convention.

 ![](img/preset_option.jpg)